-Seven Glaciers is Alyeska Resort’s AAA Four Diamond award winning mountain-top luxury restaurant.
+Seven Glaciers is Alyeska Resort’s AAA Four Diamond award winning mountaintop luxury restaurant.
 Offering signature Alaskan entrees in an elegant atmosphere, the Seven Glaciers experience is extraordinary from start to finish.
 Your journey begins with a scenic aerial tram ride that takes you high above The Hotel Alyeska to 2,300 feet above sea level.
 From this mountain-top perch, Seven Glaciers is surrounded by nature from every direction.
-This means that every table features panoramic glacier and water views for a truly unique Alaskan dining experience.
+This means that every table features panoramic glacier and ocean views.

 Our chefs carefully craft the Seven Glaciers' menus with an emphasis on locally available produce, seafood and game.
 Seven Glaciers boasts an award winning wine list and full bar to perfectly complement your meal.
 Please leave room for dessert; the Baked Alyeska cannot be missed.
 Visit Seven Glaciers for a truly unique Alaskan dining experience!

 Seven Glaciers is now open for the Summer season.
 Open Daily for dinner starting at 5pm

 The Chef's Tasting Menu now features nightly wine pairings.
 Learn more and preview the wines

 Ask your server to pair this flight with our seasonal Chef's Tasting menu.